jpedro/jpedro.github.io/bash-dispatch.md

 ```

-It will try to find from declared functions with the prefix `cmd.` the
+It will try to find `cmd.$1` from declared functions.
+The longest one
-longest one that matches the arguments you pass.
-It starts with all
+that matches the arguments you pass.
+It starts with all the arguments
-the arguments and removes one by one until it finds a function that
-can be run.
+and removes one by one until it finds a function that can be run.

 Poor man's dispatcher or lazy solution?
 Both.
 Always both!